 Our Mission & PurposeThe South Australian Social Enterprise Council is an independent, non-political member based peak body dedicated to representing the interests of South Australian social enterprises; and supporting and building a flourishing Social Enterprise sector in South Australia.

 Our success will create positive social and economic impacts by supporting social entrepreneurs and enterprises with the tools and networks they need to thrive

 Social Enterprise Definition

-Social enterprises are entities and organisations that are led by an economic, social, cultural or environmental mission consistent with a public or community benefit, that trade to fulfil their mission, derive a substantial portion of their income from trade, and reinvest the majority of their profit/surplus if any, in the fulfilment of their mission.
+Social enterprises are entities and organisations that are led by an economic, social, cultural or environmental mission consistent with a public or community benefit, that trade to fulfill their mission, derive a substantial portion of their income from trade, and reinvest the majority of their profit/surplus if any, in the fulfillment of their mission.

 Theresa has worked in the community sector as a Community Development Manager and Service Development Manager for over 25 years in both local government and not for profit organisations and as a consultant.
 She is the founder of ‘Play it On’ who sell recycled sporting equipment, to help kids whose families can’t afford their sports club fees!
 Theresa has an Honours Degree in Social Enquiry an MBA specialising in Entrepreneurship and is a fellow of the School for Social Entrepreneurs.

 Sarah is an award-winning innovator, disruptor, thought leader and crusader for a socially equitable world.